OpenTSDB/tcollector/uagent/README.md

 1. You need to have a web server (e.g. Apache2) that supports HTTPS;
-   Remember to copy the ssl cert of the web server to your GNUPG home directory and name it "server-certs.pem";
+   Remember to copy the ssl cert of the web server to your GNUPG home directory (which should be "install_root"/.gnupg.
+See step 3.) and name it "server-certs.pem";
 2. Update "uagent.conf" and make suer "server_base" points to your web server (e.g. https://localhost)
 3. Update "uagent.conf" and make sure "install_root" points to the folder where